Puspharaj/digital14/README.md

 * Runs on android and web as well(not optimised for web UI), It should work on MacOs(I don not have mac machine to test it).

-* Favorite event can be marked - will retain the favorite even after restart the app.
+* Favorite event can be marked - will retain the favorite even after restarting the app.

 * Pagination configured for future use case (not implemented).